 #3 Paddle A Kayak to Turnip or Broken Rocks

 If it’s a calm day with little or no wave action, rent some kayaks in Port Austin Kayak (referred to by the locals as the “PAK”) and paddle east to Turnip Rock and explore the formations of Broken Rocks west of the harbor.
-Both water trails are relatively easy to do and offer some great scenery.
+Both water trails are relatively easy to do and offer some incredible scenery.
 Turnip Rock can only be seen from the water so bring your waterproof camera for some great shots.

 If you’re going to venture out to the famous Turnip Rock, read our hints in Paddling to Turnip Rock – 5 Things to Know.
 If you’re thinking of buying a kayak or paddleboard for your Upper Thumb adventures, check out the product reviews of kayaks, paddleboards, and other outdoor gear at Globo Surf.